radumg/AEC-hackathon-Dynamo-Workshop/README.md

 ## Visual Studio Setup - Part 1

 [Visual Studio Community 2017](https://www.visualstudio.com/downloads/) (VS) is going to be our IDE, it’s free and fully-featured for students, open-source and individual developers.
 In this part we are going to create a new project, add references and packages and all necessary files.
-It’s very important to set up the project correctly, it will take some time and it might look confusing at first but it will facilitate development and debugging, and so make you a better developer.
+It’s very important to set up the project correctly : although it will take some time and it might look confusing at first, it will facilitate development and debugging, making you a better developer.
 Please note that this is how *I personally set up the environment*, there are of course many other ways to do it.

-At the end of this part you'll have generated an empty boilerplate project which you can reuse in the future, you can find a the final files of this part inside the "*DynamoUnchained.ZeroTouch - part 1"* folder.
+At the end of this part you'll have generated an empty boilerplate project which you can reuse in the future.
+You can find a the final files of this part inside the "*DynamoWorkshop.ZeroTouch - part 1"* folder.

 ### New Project